agelastic/ChineseStuff/README.md

 ## Why are Chinese characters so damn hard

 A cool [thesis](http://urn.nb.no/URN:NBN:no-58021) by Michal Kosek plus my conversion of his Appendix A of common (well, his own) confusions of simplified characters to an Anki deck.
 Again, I find it a useful reference.

+## Modern Chinese Character Frequency List

+A Pleco dictionary listing basic meanings and frequency of characters in modern Chinese.
+The list comes from Jun Da's [Chinese text computing page](http://lingua.mtsu.edu/chinese-computing/statistics/char/list.php?Which=MO).
+His corpus is non-specific to genre.